Francis L. Delmonico: Career

+Delmonico has served on the board of trustees and numerous committees of the United Network for Organ Sharing (UNOS) and as its President.
+UNOS is the contractor for the Organ Procurement and Transplant Network (OPTN), the federally designated organization that oversees the practice of transplantation in the United States.

+His contributions to The Transplantation Society (TTS) have been long-standing.
+As chairman of TTS's ethics committee, he convened an international forum on the live kidney donor in Amsterdam, Netherlands, in April 2004, and on the lung, liver, intestine and pancreas donor in Vancouver, Canada, in September 2005, with participation of over 100 physicians and surgeons from 44 countries around the world.
+Furthermore, he served as TTS's director of medical affairs from 2006 to 2010 and president from 2012 to 2014.
+In 2020, he received the Society's highest distinction in being awarded the Medawar Prize for his lifetime contribution to the field of transplantation.

+He works closely with the World Health Organization who made him a WHO consultant on matter of human organ donation and transplantation.
+In 2008, he was responsible for convening the Istanbul Summit from which the Declaration of Istanbul on Organ Trafficking and Transplant Tourism was derived.
+He became executive director the Declaration of Istanbul Custodian Group in 2015.

 Writings

-He has authored or co-authored more than 260 publications, either as original articles, reviews, commentaries or book chapters.
+He has authored or co-authored more than 300 publications, either as original articles, reviews, commentaries or book chapters.
 His original writings have been published in the New England Journal of Medicine, the Journal of the American Medical Association and The New York Times.
-He has appeared on numerous television and radio programs, including Nightline, Good Morning America, CBS Sunday Morning America and NPR news.
+He has appeared on numerous television and radio programs, including PBS, Nightline, Good Morning America, CBS Sunday Morning and NPR news.
 Other educational achievements include his work as associate editor of the American Journal of Transplantation and his reviews for many medical journals such as the Journal of the American Medical Association, the Journal of the American Association of Nephrology, and Surgery.
-He is a member of the editorial board of Transplantation, Kidney International and Clinical Transplantation.
+He was a member of the editorial board of Transplantation, Kidney International and Clinical Transplantation.

-Delmonico has served on the board of trustees and numerous committees of the United Network for Organ Sharing (UNOS).
-UNOS is the contractor for the Organ Procurement and Transplant Network (OPTN), the federally designated organization that oversees the practice of transplantation in the United States.
-He is a past-president of the OPTN/UNOS.